projectriff/projectriff.io/docs/v0.4/invokers/command.md

 ### Building the command function

-> NOTE: If you are creating command functions on Windows then you can't set the excute flag on a local file.
-This means that local-path builds will not work, you need to build the function from a Git repository.
-Before commiting your function file to a Git repository you should set the excute flag using the following Git command: `git update-index --chmod=+x wordcount.sh`.

 You can build your function either from local source or from source committed to a GitHub repository.

+> NOTE: The local-path builds option is disabled on Windows.

 For local build use:

 ```
 chmod +x wordcount.sh
 riff function create wordcount --artifact wordcount.sh --local-path .
 ```

-When building from a GitHub repo use something like (replace the `--git-repo` argument with your own repository URL):
+When building from a GitHub repo use something like the example below and replace the `--git-repo` argument with your own repository URL.

+> NOTE: If you are creating command functions on Windows then you can't set the excute flag on a local file.
+Before commiting your function file to a Git repository you should set the excute flag using the following Git command: `git update-index --chmod=+x wordcount.sh`.

+For building from a Git repository use:

 ```
 riff function create wordcount --artifact wordcount.sh --git-repo https://github.com/projectriff-samples/command-wordcount